I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-waveformatextensible.md

 ## Members

-`dwChannelMask`

-Specifies the assignment of channels in the multichannel stream to speaker positions.
-The encoding is the same as that used for the <b>ActiveSpeakerPositions</b> member of the <a href="..\ksmedia\ns-ksmedia-ksaudio_channel_config.md">KSAUDIO_CHANNEL_CONFIG</a> structure.
-For more information, see the following Remarks section.

 `Format`

 Specifies the stream's wave-data format.
 This member is a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff538799">WAVEFORMATEX</a>.
 The <b>wFormat</b> member of WAVEFORMATEX should be set to WAVE_FORMAT_EXTENSIBLE.
 The <b>wBitsPerSample</b> member of WAVEFORMATEX is defined unambiguously as the size of the container for each sample.
 Sample containers are always byte-aligned, and <b>wBitsPerSample</b> must be a multiple of eight.